laithsinawi/fancy-grid-portfolio/README.txt

 == Changelog ==

+= version 2.0.1 =
+Tested on WordPress version 4.7.1
+Added CSS namespace for description overlay color getting overwritten by some theme's CSS

 = version 2.0 =
 * Complete new code base - change from procedure programming to object oriented programming using WordPress best practises.
 * New feature - added shortcode option to specify number of posts